eshipcast/audio-transcription-cli/README.md

 python client.py --filename <path/to/config/file>
 ```

-When the `--filename` option is omitted, the default configuration path relative to the location of `client.py` is `../task.json`.
+When the `--filename` option is omitted, the default configuration path (relative to the location of `client.py`) is `./task.json`.

-Once this succeeds, you should see creation logs in the `client/tasks` directory.
+Once this succeeds, you should see creation logs in the `tasks` directory.
 That has a short README on the output file format.
-And if the callback server was deployed correctly, the result logs should appear there, too.
+And if the callback server was deployed correctly, the result logs should show up there as well once the task finishes (whether it was successful or not).

 ## Testing